chkim15/Prediction-of-Weekly-Sales/README.md

-# Walmart Store Sales Prediction
+# Walmart Weekly Sales Prediction

 This project develops and compares machine learning models to predict weekly sales for 45 Walmart stores based on economic indicators and store-specific data.